johannschopplich/buldy/README.md

 - 🏸&nbsp; Everything you need to create a solid project
 - 📖&nbsp; Typography system where all font sizes are intertwined
 - 📐️&nbsp; Powerful responsive spacing system using multipliers of a unit value
-- 🏗&nbsp; Easily editable and extendable CSS variables
+- 🏗&nbsp; Easily editable and extendable CSS custom properties
-- 🍱&nbsp; A handful of elements, components &amp; utilities
+- 🍱&nbsp; A handful of elements, components & utilities
 - 🎯&nbsp; No preprocessor necessary — [just plug'n'play](https://github.com/johannschopplich/buldy/blob/master/dist/buldy.css)
 - ✅&nbsp; Good Semantics